Executive Summary

 Analysis:

-- Medium-term: Mature node equipment still permitted
+- Medium-term: Mature node equipment sales to China still permitted

-- Long-term: Geopolitical uncertainty is permanent feature
+- Long-term: Geopolitical uncertainty is permanent feature; TEL's diversification is prudent

 | Metric | Value | Historical Range | Assessment |